Citation, DOI, disclosures and article data

 Most elbow dislocations are closed and are most frequently posterior (sometimes posterolateral or posteromedial) although anterior, medial, lateral, and divergent dislocations are also infrequently encountered).

-In most cases plain films suffice for assessment of elbow dislocations, although CT in increasingly used to pre-operatively assess intra-articular fractures.
+In most cases, plain films suffice for assessment of elbow dislocations, although CT is increasingly used to pre-operatively assess intra-articular fractures.

 The dislocation is usually obvious, especially if adequate AP and lateral views are obtained, however, the challenge is in identifying associated fractures.

 Although rarely required in practice, a line drawn along the anterior margin of the humerus (anterior humeral line) and one along the long axis of the radius should intersect near the centre of the capitellum 3.

 In addition to reporting the presence of a dislocation, a number of features should be sought and commented upon.